2006 Thai coup d'état: Human rights groups

 Saneh Chamarik, chairman of the state National Human Rights Commission, stated in an interview, "I do not think [the coup] is about progression or regression [of democracy], but about problem solving."
 His remark was criticized by Suwit Lertkraimethi, an organizer of the 19 September Network against Coup d'Etat, who noted, "His role is to protect human rights, but his statement showed his approval of human-rights violations."
 Suwit demanded Saneh's resignation from the NHRC.

 The Hong Kong-based Asian Human Rights Commission was critical of the coup.
-"The Asian Human Rights Commission is gravely disturbed by this takeover of power.
-It has no place in Thailand at a time that parliamentary democracy, despite difficulties, was maturing and taking root."
-The Commission called on the military to appoint a caretaker civilian government swiftly and on the United Nations General Assembly to condemn the coup.
+It called on the military to appoint a caretaker civilian government swiftly and on the United Nations General Assembly to condemn the coup.
 Later, the commission called for the junta to release the four cabinet members who the junta had arrested and detained without charges beyond the seven-day period allowed by Thai martial law provisions.
 In October the group set up a webpage contrasting commitments given by the coup group with what it had actually done.

-New York-based Human Rights Watch was also critical of the coup.
-"Thaksin's rule had seriously eroded respect for human rights in Thailand, but suspending basic rights under the constitution is not the answer," said Brad Adams, Asia director of Human Rights Watch.
-"Thailand needs to solve its problems through the rule of law and the people exercising their right to choose their own leaders."
+New York-based Human Rights Watch was also critical of the coup, with Asia director Brad Adams saying "Thailand needs to solve its problems through the rule of law and the people exercising their right to choose their own leaders."

 The Thailand Union for Civil Liberty was also critical of the coup.
 In a formal statement, it noted that the coup was destructive to the democratic system and would result in serious human rights infractions.
-The association demanded that the junta respect human rights, involve public participation to draft a constitution that protected human rights at least as well as the abrogated 1997 Constitution, and hold speedy elections.
+The association demanded that the junta respect human rights, involve public participation to draft a constitution that protected human rights at least as well as the abrogated 1997 constitution, and hold speedy elections.

-Amnesty International demanded that the junta must uphold human rights.
-"No one should be penalised for their peaceful exercise of the rights of freedom of expression, association or assembly," the London-based group said in a statement.
-Amnesty also called for the junta to "comply with Thailand's obligations under international human rights law."
+Amnesty International demanded that the junta must uphold human rights, saying that "No one should be penalised for their peaceful exercise of the rights of freedom of expression, association or assembly," and that the junta should "comply with Thailand's obligations under international human rights law."

-On Monday 25 September 20 academics and human right activists submitted a petition to the junta to request that they cancel restrictions that violate basic human rights.
+On 25 September 20 academics and human right activists submitted a petition to the junta to request that they cancel restrictions that violate basic human rights.
 They also called for all sectors of the public to take part in the drafting of a new constitution.